atreyasha/spp-explainability/docs/develop.md

 5. Documentation

+    1.  improve cryptic parts of code to be more easily readable, such as workflow for loading pre-computed patterns inside the soft patterns classifier -\> it can only be understood by studying the code whereas it should be more structured with clear conditionals

-    1.  ensure consistent variable names for variables used in different scopes
+    2.  ensure consistent variable names for variables used in different scopes

-    2.  ensure consistent variable names for reading/writing such as `filename`, `*_file_stream`
+    3.  ensure consistent variable names for reading/writing such as `filename`, `*_file_stream`

-    3.  reduce source code chunk newlines to no newlines -\> this makes things slightly more concise given the existence of multiple comments in between
+    4.  reduce source code chunk newlines to no newlines -\> this makes things slightly more concise given the existence of multiple comments in between -\> also remove unnecessary comments

-    4.  consider changing default helpers in readme to python helpers instead of those from shell scripts,
+    5.  consider changing default helpers in readme to python helpers instead of those from shell scripts,

-    5.  where applicable, improve documentation of argparse variables within argparse script
+    6.  where applicable, improve documentation of argparse variables within argparse script

-    6.  update metadata in scripts later with new workflows, eg. with help scripts, comments describing functionality and readme descriptions for git hooks
+    7.  update metadata in scripts later with new workflows, eg. with help scripts, comments describing functionality and readme descriptions for git hooks

-    7.  add pydocstrings to all functions for improved documentation -\> plus comments where relevant
+    8.  add pydocstrings to all functions for improved documentation -\> plus comments where relevant

-    8.  provide description of data structures (eg. data, labels) required for training processes
+    9.  provide description of data structures (eg. data, labels) required for training processes

-    9.  make list of all useful commands for slurm -\> useful to re-use later on
+    10. make list of all useful commands for slurm -\> useful to re-use later on

-    10. add MIT license when made public
+    11. add MIT license when made public

 ## Notes